mikelewek/FSD_P2_TournamentResults/README.md

 How to Run the Application
 -------------------------
 <p>Python 2.7, PostgreSQL, and psql CLI must be installed and configured.</p>
+<p>In the terminal, clone the repo., then navigate to the directory where the files are located.</p>
+<p>The tournament database needs to be built by running the tournament.sql file below.</p>
-<p>In the terminal, clone the repo., then navigate to the directory where the files are located.
-Running the tournament_test.py will run through test cases to verify the code is implemented correctly and display "Success!
+<p>Running the tournament_test.py will run through test cases to verify the code is implemented correctly and display "Success!
 All tests pass!" in the CLI.</p>

 <pre>
+    <code>psql -f tournament.sql</code>
 	<code>$ git clone https://github.com/mikelewek/FSD_P2_TournamentResults.git</code>
 	<code>$ cd FSD_P2_TournamentResults</code>
 	<code>$ python tournament_test.py</code>